SteveG/underthebar/README.md

 ## About
 "Under the Bar" is a third-party client application for the Hevy workout tracking website and mobile applications.

 This will only be useful if you have an existing Hevy account with workout data recorded.
-See Hevyapp.com
+See [Hevyapp.com](https://www.hevyapp.com/)

 It is not intended to have feature-parity with the official app.
 Currently it maintains a local copy of all of your workout data and provides some graphical analyis of that data.
+I still use the Hevy mobile app to log my workouts while at the gym, then, when back at my desk
+I use "Under the Bar" to nerd-out on my performance and progress.

 [Development Screenshots](https://imgur.com/a/8i9nOew)